sfepy/sfepy/doc/tutorial.rst

 #.
 A top-level script (usually ``simple.py``, as in this tutorial) reads
    in an input file.

 #.
-Following the contents of the input file, a :class:`ProblemDefinition
+Following the contents of the input file, a :class:`Problem
-   <sfepy.discrete.problem.ProblemDefinition>` instance is created - this
+   <sfepy.discrete.problem.Problem>` instance is created - this
    is the input file coming to life.
 Let us call the instance ``problem``.